CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 The Talon SRX transmits most of its status signals periodically, i.e. in an unsolicited fashion.
 This improves bus efficiency by removing the need for “request” frames, and guarantees the signals necessary for the wide range of use cases Talon supports, are available.

 These signals are available in API regardless of what control mode the Talon SRX is in.
-Additionally the signals can be polled using Phoenix Tuner using the self-test button.
+Additionally the signals can be polled using Phoenix Tuner using the Self-test Snapshot button.

 Included in the list of signals are: